jakubgt/homelab-vault-gen/README.md

 ### 🌐 Advanced Deployment (Caddy with Automatic HTTPS) [Recommended]

-> **Pick one Advanced Deployment method.** This Caddy path and the NGINX path above are alternatives — don't run both on the same host.
+> **Pick one Advanced Deployment method.** This Caddy path and the NGINX path below are alternatives — don't run both on the same host.
 The repo includes a `Caddyfile` with three options (localhost, local network, public domain); you pick one when you configure it.

 ### 1. Install Caddy
 Official Debian/Ubuntu repository: